MoserMichael/my-notes/dev-gotchas.md

 See more [here](http://jaruzel.com/blog/how-much-does-google-know-about-me)

 That's what I call 'opinionated snooping', the default is to track your every move.
-In a way I am glad, that i didn't succeed to pass the google hiring process, when I tried.
+In a way I am glad, that i failed to pass the google hiring process, when I tried.
 I really wouldn't like be part of these games, even though they are probably a cool place to work for.
+This mega corporation seems to have a vision of things, which is not quite pleasant.

 Among other things I learned: it turns out that Orwell did get a lot of ideas for '1984' from Zamyatin's 'we'; see [Orwell's review](https://orwell.ru/library/reviews/zamyatin/english/e_zamy) Also [here](https://www.nytimes.com/2021/11/02/books/review/yevgeny-zamyatin-we.html).
 I didn't quite find '1984' to be very convincing, when I read it; maybe Orwell did not experience too much of the real socialism, when he was in Spain, during the civil war there; however 'We' was much more real, at least to me